Tommy Pham Preview, Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.23).
+- The Dodgers have a 4.21 team ERA that ranks 16th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs given up (153 total, 1.2 per game).
+- Dodgers pitchers combine to give up 154 total home runs at a rate of 1.2 per game (to rank 13th in the league).

+- Pepiot starts for the first time this season for the Dodgers.

+- The 26-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.